Team Solutions Group Master Services Agreement

 6. Confidentiality and Data Protection

 6.1 Confidentiality.
 During the term of this Agreement, and thereafter in perpetuity, neither party shall, without the prior written consent of the other, disclose to anyone any Confidential Information of the other.
 “Confidential Information” for the purposes of this Agreement shall include each party’s proprietary and confidential information such as, but not limited to, customer lists, business plans, marketing plans, financial information, designs, drawing, specifications, models, software, source codes, and object codes.
-Confidential Information shall not include any information that Client makes publicly available or information which becomes publicly available through no act of MSP or Client or is rightfully received by either party from a third party.
+Confidential Information shall not include any information that Client makes publicly available or information which becomes publicly available through no act of TSG or Client or is rightfully received by either party from a third party.

 6.2 Protection and Use.
 Each party shall use the other party’s Confidential Information solely to perform under this Agreement and shall employ commercially reasonable measures to protect its confidentiality.
 Confidential Information may be disclosed to employees, agents, or contractors who require access to perform obligations and are bound by similar confidentiality obligations.